baruchel/oeis-deconvolution/README.md

 # oeis-deconvolution

-A tool for performing sophistocated searches in the gzipped version `stripped.gz` of the OEIS database.
+A tool for performing sophisticated searches in the gzipped version `stripped.gz` of the OEIS database.

 ### Installation

 The program is written in the Clojure language.
 A compiled java JAR file is also provided.
 Follow these steps for using the program:

-  * download the provided `deconvolution.jar` file;
+  * download the provided JAR file;
-  * download the last version of the Clojure archive and uncompress it;
   * download the last version of the `stripped.gz` database (from the OEIS site);
-  * type the following command by adapting the path for each of the three files:
+  * type the following command by adapting the path for the gzipped file:

-    java -cp ~/contribs/lisp/clojure-1.8.0-RC3/clojure-1.8.0-RC3.jar:deconvolution.jar baruchel.oeis.deconvolution "1,2,3,4,5,6,7,8,9,10,11,12" ~/docs/maths/stripped.gz
+    java -jar app-1.0.0-standalone.jar "1,2,3,4,5,6,7,8,9,10,11,12" ~/docs/maths/stripped.gz

 ### Location of the database